Pokecord-Official/Pokecord-Guide/strategies/levelup.md

 Defeating each Pokémon in a battle yields a specific amount of experience and effort value points, this can be viewed using the [/info](/commands/info.html) command.
 :::tip
-The experience yield for some pokemon has been edited for balancing purposes.
+The experience yield for some Pokémon has been edited for balancing purposes.
 This is indicated by the `[Balanced]` tag in the `/info` command.
 :::

 ## Items